The Baltimore Student Exchange Program (BSEP)

 • Graduates and guests must remain seated until directed otherwise by the Marshals.

-• The recession signals the end of the ceremony, and graduates and guests will then be free to take pictures at the selfie stations at the end of the field.
+• The recession signals the end of the ceremony, and graduates and guests will then be free to take pictures at the selfie stations on the concourse of the Physical Education Center Arena.

 • Graduates should display courtesy and respect to self and others.